open-telemetry/opentelemetry.io/content/en/docs/security/_index.md

 ---
-title: Security
+title: Security in OpenTelemetry
-description: How to use OpenTelemetry Collector securely.
+description: Security in OpenTelemetry.
 weight: 10.1
 ---